andrew-lim/sw3dcpp/README.md

 ## Features

+- 4 triangle rendering algorithms: standard scanline, barycentric, and 2 optimized barycentric variants
 - Displays a simple textured cube at the start
-- Loading .OBJ and .MTL files with BMP/PNG support
+- Loading .OBJ and .MTL files with BMP/PNG support.
+Sample models can be loaded from the Debug menu
 - Solid, Affine and Nearest Neighbour Perspective-Correct Texture Mapping
 - Clipping by near plane only, or clipping by all 6 planes
 - Z Buffer